Štěpán Šebrle

 Štěpán Šebrle (born 4 September 2002) is a Czech professional footballer.
 He plays as a midfielder for Dukla Prague.

 Career

 From the age of nine years-old, he was a part of the FK Dukla Prague football team having started at SK Aritma Prague.
 At the age of eighteen, he signed a professional contract and made his debut in the first team.
 He helped the club gain promotion to the Czech First League in 2024, and in the August of that year signed a new three-year contract with the club.
 That month, he scored his first goal in the top flight for the club, in a 3–0 win over Dynamo České Budějovice.

+On 13 January 2026, Šebrle joined FK Viktoria Žižkov on a half-year loan deal.

 Personal life

 He was born in Prague on 4 September 2002.
 He is the son of 2004 Olympic Games champion decathlete Roman Šebrle and his wife Eva Kasalová, a middle-distance runner.
-His sister Kateřina also played football, for Slavia Prague and the Czech women’s under-17 national team.
+His sister Kateřina also played football, for Slavia Prague and the Czech women's under-17 national team.